shweta-shinde/calculastor/subtraction.md

 # Subtraction

 Scenario: Subtract two numbers
-Given I have a calculator that's turned on.
+Given I have a calculator that's turned on

 When I enter "number1"
 And I press "-" button
 And I enter "number2"
 And I press "=" button
 Then I see the final result

 Scenario: overrunning the limits(negative or positive) When I enter "number1"